Preston North End FC

 For one of the oldest professional clubs in England, Preston North End FC has had a surprisingly underwhelming history -- at least silverware-wise.
 Though they’ve won two First Division titles and two FA Cups, they’ve spent the biggest part of their history in the lower divisions of English football.
 They play their home games at Deepdale, the oldest continuously used football stadium in the world.

 Though Preston was originally a cricket club – its football pre-history period starts in 1863 and include a rugby section from before its members started playing football as a winter activity shortly after moving to Moor Park.
 In 1880, the association code was fully adopted, and the club was officially founded.
 Over the next few years, club chairman William Sudell started recruiting players from Scotland instead of focusing on local talent.
 This made Preston one of the first professional clubs in the country, giving them a leg up on the competition.

-As one of the powerhouses in the early English club football, in the FA Cup 1887 they beat Hyde with 26-0, still a club record and one of the biggest blowouts in British football.
-During the 1880s, they were favorites to win in most competitions.
+As one of the powerhouses of English club football during the 1880s, they were favorites to win in most competitions.
+In the first round of the 1887-88 FA Cup, they beat Hyde with 26-0, still a club record and one of the biggest blowouts in British football.

 In 1889, Preston won the inaugural First Division of the Football League, along with their first FA Cup.
 Even more impressively, they did so without losing a single game in either competition, earning the nickname “The Old Invincibles.”
-The team proceeded to defend its First Division title in 1890, but these remain the only major league trophies in club history.
-However, they did finish as runners-up in the three seasons that followed.
+One of the major reasons to the supremacy was that the team was flooding with Scottish professionals, which was made possible thanks to Sudell's money.

 |1||Preston North End||40|